Written by Milly Whitehead on 03 / 12 / 2023

 Once the capital – this stunning, ancient, colonial beauty is what you would hope for – half renovated, half faded glory, enveloped by 3 towering volcanoes who create a majestic, looming backdrop.

-The cities centrepiece is the Cathedral de Santiago - a stunning 17th century cathedral surrounded by meandering cobbled streets and plaza’s brimming with street vendors, cafes, boutiques and markets selling everything you could possibly need - even the largest goat!
+The cities centerpiece is the Cathedral de Santiago - a stunning 17th century cathedral surrounded by meandering cobbled streets and plaza’s brimming with street vendors, cafes, boutiques and markets selling everything you could possibly need - even the largest goat!

 Only 40 mins from Guatemala City so a great place to start and acclimatise.
 Lots of funky hostels, bars and markets to explore.